lahiru-panduka/Olympic-Data-Analysis/README.md

 # Exploring 120 Years of Olympic History

-This repository delves into an analysis of the modern Olympic Games, spanning 120 years from 1896 to 2016.
+This repository dives into an analysis of the modern Olympic Games, spanning 120 years from 1896 to 2016.

 ## Project Description